 Step 1: Setting Up The Tripod

-The first step that you need to implement is to bring out the tripod legs from your box.
+The first step you must implement is to bring out the tripod legs from your box.
 Remember to exercise caution as these tripod legs are very delicate.
-Extend each of their legs to a suitable distance, from the top part to the bottom, and then tighten the screw on the locking knob of the tripod.
+Extend each of their legs to a suitable distance, from top to bottom, and then tighten the screw on the locking knob of the tripod.

 Step 2: Tripod Connections